singularian/mdencode/docs/Usage_cpp.md

-  --fhs                       File Hashlist csv string --fh                        File Hashlist integers list --sip48                     Use Siphash48 for the block hash and modulus 24 -k,--keylist TEXT           Keylist csv string --randbh                    Randomize the Block Hash Keylist --inc                       Increment the Block Hash Keylist
+  --fhs                       File Hashlist csv string --fh                        File Hashlist integers list --sip48                     Use Siphash48 for the block hash and modulus 24 --hw48                      Use Highway Hash 48 for the block hash and modulus 24 -k,--keylist TEXT           Keylist csv string --randbh                    Randomize the Block Hash Keylist --inc                       Increment the Block Hash Keylist